 Now we’re in the lower garden, looking toward the new Yucca rostrata, framed by the wine-colored leaves of ‘Sizzling Pink’ loropetalum.
 One of these days I will get the weeds under control back here.

 A front view, without the backlighting, but I’m still loving the rich coloring.
 In the purple pot are paleleaf yucca and ghost plant, and in the culvert pipe are squid agave and more ghost plant.
 The small green shrub with cream variegation is ‘Cream de Mint’ pittosporum, which stays tidy and small.

 Another angle on the pond garden, with mass plantings of ‘Color Guard’ yucca, bamboo muhly, fall aster, and more — a tapestry of greens.

-So what sort of foliage is making you happy in your February garden?
-Please join me for Foliage Follow-Up, giving foliage plants their due on the day after Bloom Day.
+So what leafy love is going on in your April garden?
+Please join me for Foliage Follow-Up, giving foliage its due on the day after Bloom Day.
 Leave a link to your post in a comment below.
 I really appreciate it if you’ll also link to my post in your own — sharing link love!
 If you can’t post so soon after Bloom Day, no worries.
 Just leave your link when you get to it.
-I look forward to seeing your foliage faves!
+I look forward to seeing your foliage faves.